"You have power over your mind—not outside events. Realize this, and you will find strength."

 - What gets triggered by others' suffering?

-- What healing would help you stay present?
+- What healing would help us stay present?

 The Healer must heal himself to help others.

-The mature Magician stays steady not because he doesn't feel, but because he knows how to feel without losing himself.
+The Mature Magician stays steady not because he doesn't feel, but because he has learned to feel without losing himself in it.

 Inquiry